 Plugins (WordPress lingo) and modules (Drupal lingo) extend core CMS functionality and add new features.
 Extensions are usually created by third-party developers and released to the platform communities for anyone else to use.
 Whether it’s to increase performance, enhance SEO capabilities or create an online store, extensions are a powerful way to improve and adapt the CMS platform.

 Visiting the “Plugins” page (shown above) is a quick way to see what additional plugins are currently packaged with your WordPress installation and can be activated if desired.
-Plugins shown here all provide some sort of new functionality or feature that is not part of the core WordPress software.
+The plugins shown here all provide some sort of new functionality or feature that is not part of the core WordPress software.